Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

-When comparing online current accounts, be aware that your money might not have the same protection as it would with traditional banks.
+When comparing online bank accounts, be aware that your money might not have the same protection as it would with traditional banks.
 That’s because not every digital bank is licenced in the same way.
 A good starting point could be to check if a bank has been granted a European banking licence.
 If you’re unsure, look for information on the bank’s website or ask the bank directly about how your money will be protected.

 - Interest rate.
 These tend to vary a lot from one bank to another.
 Compare plenty of accounts to see where you can find the best interest rates.
 Some accounts pay bonus interest when you meet specific terms and conditions, such as depositing a minimum amount each month.

 - Fees.
 Many online current accounts don’t have monthly or quarterly maintenance fees.
 But, read the fine print to make sure you’re aware of any charges that may apply.
 For example, if you bank with N26 and use your card for ATM transactions more than five times per calendar month, you’ll have to pay €2 each time you make a further withdrawal from an ATM.

 - Minimum balance and deposits.
 Check if there is a minimum deposit required to open an online current account.
 You should also be aware of any ongoing deposit requirements that may apply, or the need to maintain your balance above a certain level without fees or charges being applied to your account.

 A number of banks now let you open a bank account online, and it’s very quick and easy.
 Typically, to start your application you’ll need to:

 - Download your chosen bank’s app onto your smartphone

 - Add your personal details, including a form of identification and your email address